Po' boy

 A po' boy (also po-boy, po boy derived from the non-rhotic southern accents often heard in the region, or poor boy) is a sandwich originally from Louisiana.
-It almost always consists of meat, which is usually roast beef or some sort of fried seafood such as shrimp, crawfish, fish, oysters or crab.
-The meat is served on New Orleans French bread, known for its crispy crust and fluffy center.
+It traditionally consists of a filling, which is usually roast beef, ham, or fried seafood such as shrimp, crawfish, fish, oysters, or crab on a New Orleans French bread roll cut lengthwise.
+This "po' boy bread" is known for its crisp crust and fluffy crumb.

 Preparation

-A wide selection of fillings are traditional as long as the "po' boy bread" is used, with roast beef, baked ham, fried shrimp, fried crawfish, fried catfish, Louisiana hot sausage, French fries, fried chicken, alligator, duck, boudin, and rabbit listed among possible ingredients.
+A po' boy may contain a wide variety of fillings including roast beef, ham, fried shrimp, fried crawfish, fried catfish, Louisiana hot sausage, fried chicken, alligator, duck, boudin, and rabbit listed among possible ingredients.

 "Po' boy bread" is a local style of French bread traditionally made with less flour and more water than a traditional baguette, yielding a wetter dough that produces a lighter and fluffier bread that is less chewy.
 The recipe was developed in the 1700s in the Gulf South because the humid climate was not conducive to growing wheat, requiring wheat flour to be imported and thus less available.

 A "dressed" po' boy has shredded lettuce, sliced tomato, sliced pickles, and mayonnaise.
 Fried seafood po' boys can be dressed with melted butter and sliced pickle rounds.
-A Louisiana style hot sauce is optional.
+A Louisiana-style hot sauce is optional.
 Non-seafood po' boys will also often have Creole mustard.

 Aside from meat and seafood, cheese has also been a recognized ingredient since the Great Depression, the sandwich's inception occurring at the beginning of that period (year 1929).

-The fried oyster po'boys are also referred the distinct name "oyster loaf", and apparently have a different and older history.
+The fried oyster po'boys are also referred to by the distinct name "oyster loaf", and apparently have a different and older history.

 In a New Orleans "sloppy roast beef" po' boy, thick cuts are served with gravy, or for the "CrockPot tender" type the beef is stewed down until melded with its sauce, while in a third style, thinner slices are dipped in beef jus.
 Garlic is an optional seasoning.
 Roast beef po' boys are commonly offered with "debris" (pronounced ['deɪ bɹi]), which is bits of meat that fall during cooking and are rendered into a near-gravy.